 What You Get with The London Pass

 1. Free entry to over 80 London attractions and tours.
 Current London Pass attractions include Tower of London, Westminster Abbey, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, Thames River Cruise, London Zoo, Windsor Castle, and more.
 The full list is available online.

 2. Fast Track entry to selected attractions, enabling holders to skip lines during busy periods.
 Current Fast Track-available attractions include Tower Bridge Exhibition, St. Paul’s Cathedral, Hampton Court Palace, London Zoo, London Bridge Experience, and Kew Gardens.

 3. Free 1-Day Hop-on, Hop-off Bus Tour to explore London and discover its iconic landmarks.
-I’m a fan of these tours because in a city where the subway is such a main mode of transportation, it’s easy to forget about what’s above ground.
+I’m a fan of these tours because, in a city where the subway is such a main transportation mode, it’s easy to forget about what’s above ground.
 It also helps London visitors get the lay of the land and see multiple attractions simultaneously.
 Get the Hop-on, Hop-off Bus Tour details.

 4. Free money back guarantee for all online orders.